Skip to Main Content

 Bottom line

-Even though rates are beginning to decrease after 29 months of a rising and prosperous rate environment for deposit accounts, it’s still a great time to save as top yields are still outpacing inflation.
-As long as you’re earning a yield that’s well above inflation then your money isn’t losing purchasing power.
+Even though rates have been decreasing, it’s still a great time to save as top yields are still outpacing inflation.
+As long as you’re earning a yield that’s well above inflation, your money isn’t losing purchasing power.